Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ## Feedback Messages

 MyPSE.ie provides consistent visual feedback via stylish alert messages to all authenticated users who manipulate data using the application.
-The messages are programmed to appear for successful authentication actions as well as successful data submissions and submission errors then dissapear after a few seconds.
+The messages are programmed to appear for successful authentication actions as well as successful data submissions and submission errors then disappear after a few seconds.

 <img src="../docs/readme_images/feat_feedback_messages_logged_out.png"><br>
 _MyPSE.ie Sign out Form on tablet device_